ucarno/ow-league-tokens/README.md

 1. Download latest version [here](https://github.com/ucarno/ow-league-tokens/releases/latest).
 2. Unpack zip anywhere you want.
 3. Run `ow-league-tokens.exe` to open the app.
-4. Ignore Window Defender's complaints about "unknown publisher".
+4. Ignore Windows Defender's complaints about "unknown publisher".

 ### Linux
 You need to have GUI to log into your Google account(s).
 If you don't have GUI and can't install/use it, then